brianr-big/MuraFoundation/README.md

 MuraFoundation
 ==============

-Zurb Foundation Template for Mura CMS
+This is a Mura CMS Theme integration of Zurb Foundation (http://foundation.zurb.com/)

+A work in progress.
+Feel free to pitch-in and help create a great RWD template for MURA.